 These are some of the most commonly asked questions around prepping for these tough interviews.

 Does Amazon ask system design interview questions?

 Yes and no. Amazon asks system design questions in their engineering interviews.
 However, they don't ask these types of questions to freshers and recent graduates.
 System design questions are usually only asked in interviews for experienced positions (4-5 years of experience).

 Does Google ask system design interview questions?

 Yes, Google asks system design questions.
 They are asked during the technical phone interviews.
-Your initial phone screens won't have any system design elements to it.
+Your initial phone screens won't have any system design elements to them.
 Instead, you'll be asked about algorithms and data structures.
-If you're advanced to the next interview round, you'll encounter system design.
+You'll encounter system design questions if you're advanced to the next interview round.

 To pass the Google system design interview, we recommend focusing on your whiteboarding skills.

 System design interview questions are notoriously difficult to prepare for.
 Unlike algorithmic questions, they don't reduce down to a handful of prescribed patterns.
 Instead, they require years of technical knowledge and experience to answer well.

 For junior engineers, this can be tricky.
 Even senior developers sometimes find themselves scratching their heads trying to understand a system.

 The key to doing well in these types of interviews is to use your entire knowledge base to think about scalability and reliability in your answer.